thevindu-w/clip_share_server/README.md

 - You can run the server from a terminal or the GUI (if the file manager supports executing programs by double-clicking on it)
 - When the server starts, it will not open any visible window.
 Instead, it will run in the background.
-- On Linux, if you start the program from the terminal, it should return immediately (the server will continue to run in the background).
+- On Linux or macOS, if you start the program from the terminal, it should return immediately (the server will continue to run in the background).
 - On Windows, it will show a tray icon unless disabled from the configuration file.
 You can click on it to stop the server.
 - If something goes wrong, it will create a `server_err.log` file.
 That file will contain what went wrong.